-- (3) On motion of a party or on its own motion, the district commission shall reexamine preliminary party status determinations, unless an interlocutory appeal concerning the determination(s) has been accepted by the board under Rule 43.
-Any reexamination of party status shall occur prior to completion of deliberations and after each party has had opportunity to present evidence, to cross-examine, and to offer argument.
-In such re-examination, the district commission shall presume that a party continues to qualify for party status, unless it is demonstrated that the party does not so qualify under the standards of Rule 14(A) or (B). - (4) The district commission shall state the results of all party status determinations and re-examinations in its final decision on the application.
-See 10 VSA § 6085(c)(2).
+(3) On motion of a party or on its own motion, the district commission shall re-examine preliminary party status and make final party status determinations, unless an interlocutory appeal concerning the determination(s) has been accepted by the board under Rule 43.
+Any re-examination of party status shall occur prior to completion of deliberations and after each party has had opportunity to present evidence, to cross-examine, and to offer argument.
+In such re-examination, the district commission shall presume that a party continues to qualify for party status, unless it is demonstrated that the party did not participate in the proceedings or otherwise failed to qualify under the standards of Rule 14(A)(5) and/or (A)(6).

+(4) The district commission shall state the results of all party status determinations in its final decision on the application.
+See 10 V.S.A.
+Section 6085(c)(2).

 Rule 15.
-Joint Hearings
+Joint Hearings.